LiamGoodacre/optics-talk/Cats.markdown

 There is a category TYPE whose objects represent types and arrows represent functions.

-The hom-sets of every locally small category represent objects in TYPE.
+The hom-sets of every locally small category are represented by objects in TYPE.

 ```
 -- X : Object C